radhikasriv18/DataScienceProject2/README.md

 This project contains analysis of two different types of networks:

+For each dataset we calculated five graph properties (degree distribution, clustering coefficient, diameter, average shortest path length, and assortativity) to help characterize the network structure.

 1. **Facebook Social Network Analysis** (`facebook_social_network_analysis.ipynb`)

    - Analysis of social connections in Facebook network data